-Protect your most important asset, your brain!
+One of the biggest biking safety tips is to protect your most important asset, your brain!
 If you are ever struck by a car or knocked off your bike somehow, protecting your brain is vital to your future healing.

 You never know when you may find yourself with a flat tire.
 Or perhaps you’ve taken a wrong turn and wound up in a dodgy neighborhood.
 It’s always important to carry some form of non-lethal protection if you are ever threatened by someone up to no good.